How web designers, architects, and engineers use computer graphics and the meaning of a good topology structure.

 3D modeling software

-Nowadays, most 3D Modeling applications will also include a rendering engineer.
-However, photo-realistic rendering is a different topic on its own and for the sake of this post, we will focus just on the 3D Modeling and the basic primitive based rendering parts.
+Currently, most 3D modeling programs include a rendering engine.
+Since photorealistic rendering is a topic on its own, our focus for this article will only cover the 3D modeling and basic primitive based rendering aspects.

-You can technically describe very complex scenes using just vertices.
-Case in point, 3D laser, and LiDAR scanners create a point-cloud which is just a set of vertices similar to pixels in a raster image.
-However, all standard 3D Modeling applications and 3D modeling exports use other primitives to create and modify 3D objects.
-You rarely see someone working directly on a point cloud.
-Most 3D scanners come with software to convert the point cloud into a mesh (a 3d polygon object) that you can work on using standard 3D Modeling software and tools.
+Technically it is possible to describe very complex scenes with only vertices.
+Look at the following illustration.
+3D laser and LiDAR scanners use a set of vertices (like pixels in a raster image) to create a point-cloud.
+You see someone using a point-cloud, as standard 3D modeling programs and 3D modeling exports use other primitives to create and modify 3D objects.
+However, most 3D scanners come with software with the ability to convert the point cloud into a solid (3d polygon object).
+You can work on this solid using standard 3D modeling computer programs and tools.

 Face3 vs Face4